bil-racso/oscar-cbls/userguide/source/oscar-cbls.rst

 OscaR.cbls has the following features:
  - high-level modeling primitives with variables of types integer, set of integer, and sequence of integers
  - Partial propagation for fast neighborhood exploration.
-Propagation is triggered when the value of a variable is queried by the search script.
+Propagation is triggered when the value of a variable is queried, typically the variable  is the objective function, and it is queried by the search procedure.
 Deciding whether the propagation will be total or partial is done depending on the variable: if the variable is registered for partial propagation, the propagation will be partial.
 It will be total otherwise.
 Violation degrees are automatically registered for fast propagation.
  - Propagation graph can be cyclic.
 Two propagation graphs are handled: a static graph that over-approximates the dependencies between variables and invariants, and a dynamic graph that represents the real dependencies given the data actually stored in the model.
 The static graph can include cycles.
 This makes it possible e.g. to implement JobShop scheduler from standard invariants.
  - Constraints assign violation degree to their input variables, to identify the variable that cause a violation of each constraint.
 The violation degree propagates upwards through the model, it enables one to find the variable contributing the more to the overall violation even if it is not directly subject to the constraint.
  - Libraries of standard invariants and constraints
- - A library of neighborhood for integer variables
+ - A library of neighborhood for integer and sequence variables
+ - A domain specific language for declaring search procedures by combining neighborhoods together.
+It also supports the cross-product of neighborhoods.

 Modeling with OscaR.cbls (L1)
 =============================